Math 325 (Writing Intensive): Modern Algebra

 Getting Stuck Being stumped is part of learning mathematics, so please attempt to solve homework problems on your own before asking for help on them.
 Collaboration on the homework is encouraged as long as you are collaborating with your peers currently enrolled in any section of Math 325.
 However, make sure to write up your final drafts separately to ensure that you have each fully understood the answer(s).
 Similarly, even though you will be assigned a writing partner for the writing assignments, it is your responsibility to make sure you understand and approve of all the mathematics your team turns in.
 (See Endnotes 4)

 IMPORTANT!
-Please check with me before using resources other than your classmates, Piazza, tutors at the QSR or Writing Centers, or online $\LaTeX$ help.
+Please check with me before using resources other than your classmates, tutors at the QSR or Writing Centers, or online $\LaTeX$ help.
 For example, check with me before asking other professors, students not currently enrolled in Math 325, the internet, a magic eight ball, the ghost of Gauss, etc!
 Mathematical plagiarism is a subtle business, and it’s easy to accidentally plagiarize by copying a solution you’ve read somewhere else.
 (See Endnotes 5)

 Endnotes

-1. The Oxford English Dictionary, retrieve 01/ar/30, 2021.
+1. The Oxford English Dictionary, retrieved 01/30/2021.

-2. AMS Policy on a Welcoming Environment, retrieve 01/ar/30, 2021.
+2. AMS Policy on a Welcoming Environment, retrieve 01/30/2021.

 3. If you wantonly skip class, aside from missing out on the learning community within the walls of our classroom, you’ll penalize yourself by getting lower homework and test scores than you otherwise would.
 And anyway, I do notice if you’re not in class.